 Will my virtual phone service screen incoming calls?

-If you are looking for a virtual phone service, we suggest looking at Grasshopper, which is our top overall pick for virtual phone solutions.
-Grasshopper even comes with a virtual receptionist that can automatically greet and route incoming callers to their desired extension.
-Click the link below to start your 7-day free trial.
+If you are looking for a new virtual phone solution, we recommend Grasshopper, our top overall pick for a virtual phone solution.
+The system comes standard with virtual fax, toll-free numbers, and an automated attendant for your incoming call traffic.
+Click the button below to get started today.